Tinystep1/cmfive-docs/_tutorials/anatomy_module/creatingItemAction.md

     $w->ctx('itemTable', Html::table($table,'item_table','tablesorter',$tableHeaders));
 }
 ```
 To view the table we need to add it to the index action template file.
-Click Next below.